 - AES – AES also known as Advanced Encryption Standard is a very popularly used algorithm.
-It was first approved by United States National Institute of Standards and Technology – NIST in 2001.
-AES officially replaced DES and become a standard encryption technique adopted by US government in 2002.
-It was originally named as ‘Rijndael' and consists of different key and block sizes.
-It was developed by two Belgium based cryptographers Vincent Rijmen and Joan Daemen.
+It was first approved by the United States National Institute of Standards and Technology – NIST in 2001.
+AES officially replaced DES and become a standard encryption technique adopted by the US government in 2002.
+It was originally named 'Rijndael' and consists of different key and block sizes.
+It was developed by two Belgium-based cryptographers Vincent Rijmen and Joan Daemen.

-By design, AES is a block cipher consisting of 128 bits or 192 bits or 256 bits.
-A block cipher is the one in which encrypts one data block at a time.
+By design, AES is a block cipher consisting of 128 bits or 192 bits, or 256 bits.
+A block cipher is one that encrypts one data block at a time.
 Though 128 bits are strong and efficient, 256 bits are used for high-grade encryption.
 It is used by a number of organizations across the globe.
-It is a symmetric algorithm which uses a single private key for encryption and decryption process.
+It is a symmetric algorithm that uses a single private key for the encryption and decryption process.

 Here each bit key has different rounds.
-With 128 bits there are 10 rounds, 192 bits there are 12 rounds and with 256 bits there are 14 rounds.
-To have a successful encryption you must share the key with other individuals for them to allow decryption of data.
+With 128 bits there are 10 rounds, with 192 bits there are 12 rounds and with 256 bits there are 14 rounds.
+To have successful encryption you must share the key with other individuals for them to allow the decryption of data.

 This is used by several financial institutions and a number of industries to keep their data secure.
 It is a more robust algorithm, but since this does a three times encryption; this is considered as slow in performance.

 In this, a public key is used for encryption and a private key is used for decryption.
-As a thumb rule, the public key can be shared with others, but private key should be kept secretly.
+As a thumb rule, the public key can be shared with others, but the private key should be kept secret.
 This is commonly used for encryption and digital signatures in the cybersecurity world.
 RSA by design has a very large key size and hence is extremely secure.
 RSA keys are 1024-bit or 2014-bit long.
-The only disadvantage of having long key size is, it slower than other encryption algorithms.
+The only disadvantage of having a long key size is it slower than other encryption algorithms.

-- Blowfish – This is yet another algorithm which was designed initially to replace DES.
+- Blowfish – This is yet another algorithm that was designed initially to replace DES.
 A further well-known version of this is Twofish.
-This is a symmetric cipher which uses 64-bit blocks and encrypts them individually.
+This is a symmetric cipher that uses 64-bit blocks and encrypts them individually.
 It gained immense popularity owing to its speed and effectiveness.
 This again is license free and non-patented.
-This is used in several software categories such as e-commerce to secure payment, password management and many more.
+This is used in several software categories such as e-commerce to secure payment, password management, and many more.
 It is considered to be one of the top flexible encryption algorithms.